vinylrishi/bws5dk_database_design_lab/README.md

 - Timelines will differ between the cohorts, so learning objectives may differ as well.
 This shouldn't cause an issue if the Learning_Objectives table has a means to distinguish the course type (either through adjsuted course_id's, or an added learning format field).

+## Part 2
+- There is now a "data" folder in the repo that contains all the CSVs and the notebook that created them.
+The raw excel data was slighly adjusted manually to be more reaedable for pandas.
+The data frames imported from the sheets were slightly manipulated within the notebook before being exported as CSVs.
+- The final ERD based CSVs containing the 5 major tables descirbed in Part 1 were uploaded to Snowflake and queries to answer the 11 questions in Part 2.
+- See here a link to the Snowflake SQL workbook: https://app.snowflake.com/adilksi/fqa59308/w2MhJpGrX8Sa#query.
+- A copy of the SQL code (db_design.sql) is also added to the root of the repo.